scarimp/btc_lib/README.md

    3.1 From BlockchainCommons(https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line)

-   3.2 In selecting the bitcoin.conf file , use the this tool (https://jlopp.github.io/bitcoin-core-config-generator/)
+   3.2 In creating the bitcoin.conf file , use this tool (https://jlopp.github.io/bitcoin-core-config-generator/)

 4. A book  (from https://www.oreilly.com/) that begin with Elleptic Curve :